CECS-378-Group-10/ElbeeCrypt/README.md

 2. Run the command `meson compile -C build` in the root project directory to build the executable via Meson's backend (Ninja by default)

 3. Enter the build folder.
-The resulting executable will be available under the name `elbeecrypt`, with an appended `.exe` extension if the host is Windows
+The resulting executables will be available under the names `elbeecrypt-cryptor` and `elbeecrypt-decryptor`, with appended `.exe` extensions if the host is Windows

 \* Optionally, the above steps can be run as a single command for ease of use: